Nandini-Pachpandiya/Celebal-Internship-Project/README.md

 ## 🧪 How to Run the Project

+1.  *Download and Extract*
-1. Download and extract the submitted folder.
+    Download and extract the submitted project folder to your local machine.

-2. Navigate to the project directory in your terminal: cd path_to_downloaded_folder
+2.  *Navigate to Project Directory*
+    Open your terminal or command prompt and change to the project's root directory. bash
+    cd path/to/the/project_folder

+3.  *Create and Activate Virtual Environment (Optional but Recommended)* This keeps your project dependencies isolated.

+    * *On Windows:*
+        powershell
-3. (Optional) Create a virtual environment and activate it:
+        # Create the environment
+        python -m venv .venv

+        # Activate the environment
-    .venv\Scripts\activate     # For Windows
+        .venv\Scripts\activate

-                  #OR
+    * *On macOS/Linux:*
+        bash
+        # Create the environment
+        python3 -m venv .venv

+        # Activate the environment
-    source .venv/bin/activate  # For macOS/Linux
+        source .venv/bin/activate

-4. Install dependencies
+4.  *Install Dependencies*
+    Install all the required Python packages from the requirements.txt file. bash
     pip install -r requirements.txt

 5. Run notebooks
 plant_disease_cnn_model_final/cnn_preprocessing.ipynb → For CNN training and evaluation traditional_model_pre-processing.ipynb → For SVM, RF, Logistic Regression, etc.
 ## 📤 Submission File

-The final prediction file submission_final.csv(traditional method) and cnn_submission(CNN based) contains:
+The final prediction files, **submission_final.csv** (from traditional methods) and **cnn_submission.csv** (from the CNN), are formatted as follows:

+csv
 image_id,label
 Test_0,rust
 Test_1,rust
-...

 ## 💾 Model Saving & Loading